Death Classification: Line of Duty Death

 Henry McIntyre, age 38, was born in Cairo Illinois.
 He worked as a stationary engineer and had purchased the rifle he used in the standoff a year prior from Charles Heinreich of 750 South State Street for $12.00.
 McIntyre had a history of mental instability and had threatened to kill Judge and had previously served six month in jail.
 A warrant for his arrest was issued the day before the incident.
 His neighbor, Mr. Henry Bedford, whose wife was shot by McIntyre during the incident, swore it out.
 The police had come looking for him the night before, but he was not home.
 After the shooting a cartridge belt was found around the waist of McIntyre and his wife.
 McIntyre left a note that read, “I’m following a direct order from God to start sending people home to him.“

-Officer Dean was waked at his residence located at 3338 West Fulton Street and his funeral mass was held at Warren Avenue Congressional Church was laid to rest on July 20, 1916 in Arlington Cemetery, 401 East Lake Street, Elmhurst, Illinois.
+Officer Dean was waked at his residence located at 3338 West Fulton Street.
+His funeral mass was held at Warren Avenue Congressional Church was laid to rest on July 20, 1916 in Arlington Cemetery, 401 East Lake Street, Elmhurst, Illinois.

 Patrolman Stuart N. Dean, born September 6, 1856, received his Probationary Appointment to the Chicago Police Department on September 10, 1887.